 Austria's topographic diversity accounts for a great variety of wildlife, including endemic species that are under preservation.
 It has a predominantly Central European fauna and is one of Europe's most heavily wooded countries.

-Guests return to this Sound of Music country retreat time and again.
-Loved by couples, families, organic foodies, skiers, hikers, bikers, golfers and allergy sufferers.
+This Sound of Music country retreat is loved by couples, families, singles, organic foodies, vegetarians, skiers, hikers, bikers, golfers and allergy sufferers.

 A unique marketing alliance of 85 dedicated golf hotels and most leading courses, make GOLF IN AUSTRIA your first point of call when planning your Austrian golf holiday.